Gerstenhaber bracket on the Hochschild cohomology via an arbitrary resolution: Introduction

+Further, we give some formulas for the Lie bracket using so-called contracting homotopies.
 Then we discuss some formulas for the Connes' differential on the Hochschild homology.
 One of these formulas is a slight modification of the formula from \cite{Kaled}.
 Also we give a formula using contracting homotopies for the Connes' differential.
 Thus, in the case where the Connes' differential induces a BV structure on Hochschild cohomology, we obtain an alternative way for the computing of the Lie bracket.
 We discuss this in the case where the algebra under consideration is symmetric.

 Finally, we give an example of an application of the discussed formulas.
-We describe the BV structure and the Gerstenhaber bracket on the Hochschild cohomology of one family of symmetric local algebras of the dihedral type.
+We describe the BV structure and the Gerstenhaber bracket on the Hochschild cohomology of one family of symmetric local algebras of dihedral type.
 The Hochschild cohomology for these algebras was described in \cite{Gen1} and \cite{Gen2}.

-{\bf Acknowledgements.} The author is grateful to Sergey Ivanov, Maria Julia Redondo, Dmitry Kaledin, and especially to Sarah Witherspoon for productive discussions, helpful advises, and the attention to my work.
+Note also that the Hochschild cohomology groups and the Hochschild cohomology ring modulo nilpotent radical were described in \cite{SnashTail} for a class of self-injective algebras including the family of symmetric algebras considered in this work.